Ask a volunteer to move at least 25 metres away from the rest of the group.

 Debriefing topics may include what it means to trust, how it felt to be the runner, why did people slow down, etc. See the Reflection Tips tab for more.

 If you have a very small group of say 3 or 4 people, spread your group out but clearly instruct your group to move left or right so that the runner will always come into contact with at least two spotters, ie and not run through a gap in the line.

 The potential for harm is very real in this exercise if your group is not adequately prepared – mentally, physically and emotionally – for the challenge.
 To this end, consider your sequence carefully.

 You are strongly encouraged to have introduced the basic skills of spotting BEFORE you attempt this activity.
-Knowledge and practice of what it means to safely arrest the movement of another person, and keep everyone – the runner and spotters – safe is critical.
+Knowledge and practice of what it means to safely arrest the movement of another person, and keep everyone – the runner and spotters – safe are critical.
 Take a look at the article How To Teach Effective Spotting for a useful spotting skills sequence.

-If you observe a runner choosing to run full-pelt towards their spotters, call “STOP” immediately, and ask them to re-start at three-quarter pace.
+If you observe a runner choosing to run full-pelt towards their spotters, call “STOP” immediately, and ask them to re-start at a three-quarter pace.

 It is rare, but keep an eye out for the runner who, once their eyes are closed, loses all sense of direction and runs in a circle, or at a right-angle to their spotters.
 If you see this, call “STOP” immediately.

 If you happen to be running this exercise indoors, I’d suggest that your line of spotters step at least a few metres (margin of error) away from the wall towards which the runner is heading.